-Instead of the TOTO Jackpot snowballing up to the fourth draw, a cascade draw will take place if there is a second consecutive draw without a Group 1 Prize winner.
+Instead of the TOTO Jackpot snowballing up to the fourth draw, a cascade draw will take place if there is a third consecutive draw without a Group 1 Prize winner.
 The prize money will be cascaded to the next prize group with winner(s) and shared equally.
 This is in line with tighter social distancing measures at outlets, effective until further notice.

 Why are there changes to the cascade draw?